threefoldfoundation/info_sdk/src/3_smartcontract_for_it/capacity_network.md

 ![](./img/network_wireguard_logo.png)

 The network primitive allows a user to define its own overlay network between any of the nodes running 0-OS.
 The technology we used to create the overlay network is [Wireguard](https://www.wireguard.com/).
-For setting it up on your local machine, please check in the [Getting Started](getting_started_network.md) section.
+For setting it up on your local machine, please check the [Getting Started: Your First Network](getting_started_network.md) section.

 When you send a reservation that contains a network primitive, the overlay network will automatically get installed and started on all the nodes defined in your reservation.